At the Edges of the West

 From the dark depths of Monterey Bay,

-two whales came up by our boat
+two whales came up close by our tour boat

 to breathe one day.